What to do at Swell Lodge

 Christmas Island boasts some of the best snorkelling and scuba diving in the world, amongst colourful coral reefs and a kaleidoscope of fish and other marine life in crystal-clear, 28-degree water.
 The island rises dramatically from the deepest part of the Indian Ocean, creating some of the longest spectacular drop-off diving walls on Earth, most just 20 meters from shore.

-Just slide in from the wharf at Flying Fish Cove and you're already right in the middle of one the best ‘house reefs’ in the world, complete with drop-off wall, lionfish, clownfish, harmless reef sharks, turtles, clams and more.
+Just slide in from the jetty at Flying Fish Cove and you're already right in the middle of one the best ‘house reefs’ in the world, complete with drop-off wall, lionfish, clownfish, reef sharks, turtles, clams and more.
 A boat trip brings even more spectacular snorkel and dive spots within reach, the possibility of swimming with resident dolphins, and in the right season, manta rays and even whale sharks!

 A snorkeling boat trip is included in our 4 & 7 day packages and is a $100 AUD/guest optional extra for our 3 day package.
 A scuba diving boat trip is $180 AUD/guest and includes gear hire and two dive sites.